 Grieving Process

-Psychologist Dr. George Bonnano’s theory of grief, as outlined in his book, tells us that humans are innately resilient and that we can manage loss.
+As outlined in his book, psychologist Dr. George Bonanno’s theory of grief tells us that humans are innately resilient and can manage loss.
 He shares that experiences of grief and loss, while extraordinarily painful, can be transformative and deepen interpersonal connections and one’s appreciation for life.

 Everyone experiences grief differently, and grieving is not a linear process.
 There is no right or wrong way to grieve.
-In order to move through the grief that you are experiencing in a way that gets you to a place where you feel able to make a decision about whether to use donor eggs, you will need to notice, name, and accept whatever it is you are feeling with as little judgment of yourself as possible.
-If you avoid or try to talk yourself out of your feelings, your grief may become harder to manage.
-It is also extremely important to connect and talk with people you trust about your grief.
+To move through the grief that you are experiencing in a way that gets you to a place where you feel able to decide whether to use donor eggs, you will need to notice, name, and accept whatever it is you are feeling with as little judgment of yourself as possible.
+If you avoid or try to talk yourself out of your feelings, your grief may become more complicated to manage.
+Connecting and talking with people you trust about your grief is extremely important.

 Coping with Donor Egg IVF

-Fertility challenges, particularly when they take place over a prolonged period of time, can be stressful and emotionally intense.
-Stress is a normal reaction to infertility, and making the decision to use donor eggs can be difficult.
-For ideas about practical ways to cope with your stress, see this wellness sheet.
+Fertility challenges, mainly when they take place over a prolonged period, can be stressful and emotionally intense.
+Stress is a normal reaction to infertility, and deciding to use donor eggs can be difficult.
+See this wellness sheet for ideas about practical ways to cope with stress.

-If you are feeling overwhelmed by your experiences, know that you are not alone.
-Please reach out to trusted friends, family members, and professionals for support.
+If you feel overwhelmed by your experiences, know you are not alone.
+Please get in touch with trusted friends, family members, and professionals for support.
 Remember that you are in the middle of your family building story.
-This emotional journey, while challenging and unwelcome, can ultimately lead to profound joy, fulfillment, and resilience.
+While challenging and unwelcome, this emotional journey can ultimately lead to profound joy, fulfillment, and resilience.

 Resources: